Gally-dev/Movie-finder-api/README.md

-# movie_api
+# Movie  finder
-free movie finder with favorites created only in html, css and vanilla JS
+##Free movie finder with favorites, created only in html, css and vanilla JS